Are you wondering what type of beehive you should choose to get started on your journey?

 It’s really great for people whose heavy lifting days are behind them, and easy to work with for the disabled.

-It has been developed from the Langstroth, but it longer.
+It has been developed from the Langstroth, but it is longer.
 This is why there’s no heavy lifting.
 Everything is on one level.

 Bees, being very organized, will maintain the brood primarily near the entrance, and the honey will be stored further away.